MCP-Security-Research/pyseal/README.md

 todo:

+- generate keypair function.
+Try to shorten signature
+- strings and comments error in ast parsing
 - do i need to fix my python import paths/strucutre of project?
 - fix spacing issues within adding decorators
 - ensure tool works with recursive functions and classes
+- would a different approach other than ast be faster/more reliable/better?
+- use typer python library for cli. use more advanced libraries for tool.
 - start adding tests to make sure tool continues to work
 - also start to measure the performance of the tool
 - use git api to track diffs? (other option is using my own .vurze metadata file)
 - update the cli to use rich console for better
 - update to use ruff to lint python code
+- make the tool conform to ruff linting standards
 - update to use ____ to lint rust code
 - create a finalized readme file
 - hook up to pypi for first release and set up github actions for publishing / releasing